-- Subject Tests are specifically limited.
+- Division A (Zermelo) only: Subject Tests are specifically limited.
 The goal of this policy is twofold: to make the subjects more competitive and balanced, and to perhaps introduce other topics of math not normally found in the classroom setting.

-- A team of 4 will be required to have at least 1 test per subject, but no more than 3 tests per subject.
+- Each team can have no more than 3 tests per subject.

 - If there are fewer than 5 students interested in participating, you may register incomplete teams.
 For an incomplete team’s Team and Guts round scores to be officially considered, incomplete teams must have at least 3 students.
-Teams with one or two students may compete, but their Team and Guts round will not be officially graded.
+Teams with one or two students will be merged into larger teams.

 - We do not allow mixed-school or mixed-organization teams.
-However, we do allow organizations consisting of students from multiple schools, home-school groups, and community activity groups, to name a few.
+However, we do allow organizations consisting of home-school groups, and community activity groups, to name a few.

 - We do not allow elementary school students to participate in MBMT.